CloudCannon/documentation/_guide/2_overview.md

 ![Create a new site](/img/overview/creative.png)

 Now we need to upload our site to CloudCannon.
 There's a few ways of doing this.
 We could sync with GitHub, BitBucket or Dropbox.
+The advantage of doing this is you'll have a full history of changes on your website and you can revert to anytime.
+It also makes it easier to work with a team of developers because everyone can pull and push changes to the website on their local machine.

 For this site we'll just upload the files from our computer.

 Click the file upload button.

 ![Upload](/img/overview/upload.png)

 Go to upload folder (This is only supported in some browsers.
 If it's grayed out use one of the storage providers mentioned above).

+Select the folder of the unzipped Creative website.

 ![Upload Folder](/img/overview/upload_folder.png)